Home > Projects > Karori Wildlife Sanctuary

 Open 10am – 5pm every day except Christmas Day (last entry at 4pm).

-Sanctuary by Night tours occur 30 minutes before sunset every evening.
+ZEALANDIA by Night tours occur 30 minutes before sunset every evening.
+Booking essential.

 Website